2:110 Qualifications, Term, and Duties of Board Officers

 - Serve as or appoint the Board’s official spokesperson to the media;

 - Except when the Board President is the subject of a complaint of sexual harassment, a witness, or otherwise conflicted, appoint a qualified outside investigator to conduct an independent review of allegations of sexual harassment made against a Board member by another Board member or elected official; and

-- Ensure that the fingerprint-based criminal history records information checks and/or screenings required by state law and policy 5:030 Hiring Process and Criteria are completed for the Superintendent.
+- Ensure that all fingerprint-based criminal history records information checks, screenings, and sexual misconduct related employment history reviews (EHRs) required by state law and policy 5:030 Hiring Process and Criteria are completed for the Superintendent.